-On the day of inspection we collected 20 CQC comment cards filled in by patients.
+On the day of inspection we received feedback from 27 patients.
 This information gave us a positive view of the practice.
-Patients told us that they were happy with the treatment and advice they had received.

-During the inspection we spoke with the principal dentist, one associate dentist, three dental nurses, receptionist and the practice manager.
+During the inspection we spoke with four dentists, four dental nurses, one dental hygiene therapist and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.